louis-pvs/plaincraft/ideas/ARCH-ideas-folder-pipeline.md

 # ARCH-ideas-folder-pipeline

-Lane: C
+Lane: C (DevOps & Automation)
-Purpose: Ensure `/ideas` scaffolding exists and is wired into the ideas → issues pipeline.
 Issue: #22

+## Lane

+- **Primary Lane:** C (DevOps & Automation)
+- **Labels:** automation, ideas-pipeline

+## Purpose

+Ensure every repository has a ready-to-use `/ideas` workspace so the idea → issue → PR pipeline runs without manual scaffolding.

 ## Problem

+New contributors cloning the repo (or creating fresh forks) land in an empty `/ideas` directory.
+Without a bootstrap command the automation breaks early:

+- GitHub Actions workflows fail when the directory is missing or empty.
+- Contributors must copy templates by hand, leading to inconsistent cards.
+- Validation scripts surface confusing errors instead of actionable guidance.

 ## Proposal

-2. Provide a `pnpm ideas:init` helper that copies starter templates from `templates/ideas/`.
+1. Ship a `pnpm ideas:init` helper that seeds `/ideas` with the canonical templates from `templates/ideas/`.
-3. Update docs (Ideas Guide + CI Strategy) to call out the bootstrap command and pipeline expectations.
-4. Add validation so the workflow surfaces a friendly message when the directory is empty rather than crashing.
+2. Extend the validation workflow to detect a missing/empty directory and emit a helpful warning instead of hard failure.
+3. Update `IDEAS-GUIDE.md` and `CI-STRATEGY.md` with initialization steps and expectations for first-time setup.

 ## Acceptance Checklist